 - Access control at the account level.

-- Over-the-air, digitally signed and verified updates for applications and the root file system.
-MBL uses updates to send new features and security patches to deployed devices, fixing vulnerabilities before they're exploited.
+- Over-the-air, digitally signed and verified updates to send new features and security patches to deployed devices, fixing vulnerabilities before they're exploited.
+The updatable components are:

 The following diagram illustrates the components and services that MBL provides:

 When used in conjunction with Device Management, MBL provides a secure platform for developing, operating and managing IoT applications

 The application management framework manages installing and running separate applications: